 It smells nice, it will clarify your scalp, it will help remove dandruff caused by product build up.

 But this comes at a cost – it will dry your scalp if used too much.

 Like all clarifying shampoos – use absolutely only when needed.

 Designed to treat Seborrheic Dermatitis

 DHS Zinc Dandruff Shampoo is yet another top class shampoo from DHS.

-Yes there are two ingredients to watch out for; TEA Lauryl Sulfate and Perfume.
+Yes there are two ingredients to watch out for; Sodium Laureth Sulfate and Perfume.